Peter D. Hannaford: Publications

-Hannaford has contributed many articles over the years to conservative publications such as Human Events and The American Spectator.
+Hannaford contributed many articles over the years to conservative publications such as Human Events and The American Spectator.

-Hannaford today
+Later life

 Hannaford resided in Eureka in northwestern California, where for a time he was the editor of the editorial pages of the Eureka Reporter, a daily newspaper which ceased publication on November 8, 2008.

-Hannaford was president since 2001 of his own company, Hannaford Enterprises, Inc., formerly Deaver and Hannaford, whose clients have included the New York Stock Exchange, Citibank, 3M, and General Motors.
+Starting in 2001, Hannaford was president of his own company, Hannaford Enterprises, Inc., formerly Deaver and Hannaford, whose clients have included the New York Stock Exchange, Citibank, 3M, and General Motors.
 He was senior counsel to APCO Worldwide, a public affairs and strategic communications firm based in Washington, D.C.
 In 2014, he was honored as the Humboldt County Republican of the Year.

-Hannford died unexpectedly on September 5, 2015, at his home in Eureka, several weeks before his 83rd birthday.
+Hannaford died unexpectedly on September 5, 2015, at his home in Eureka, at age 82.